sneakers-the-rat/infrastructure/_sections/2_2_federation.md

 >
 > (g) The **implementation** (e.g., record and file structures, concurrency control algorithms).

-Susanne Busse and colleagues add an additional dimension of **evolvability**: "Following "natural" tendencies, autonomous components will inevitably develop heterogeneous structures.
-It is the task of the federation layer to cope with the different types of heterogeneity." {% cite busseFederatedInformationSystems1999 %}.
+Susanne Busse and colleagues add an additional dimension of **evolvability,** or the ability of a particular system to adapt to inevitable changing uses and requirements {% cite busseFederatedInformationSystems1999 %}.

-!! critically we also need *communication, association, and execution autonomy* to control the use of data.

-The typical conceptualization of federated databases that follow typically have five layers {% cite shethFederatedDatabaseSystems1990 %}:
+In order to support such radical autonomy and evolvability, federated systems need some means of translating queries and representations between heterogeneous components.
+The typical conceptualization of federated databases have five layers that implement different parts of this reconciliation process {% cite shethFederatedDatabaseSystems1990 %}:

 * A **local schema** is the representation of the data on local servers, including the means by which they are implemented in binary on the disk
 * A **component schema** serves to translate the local schema to a format that is compatible with the larger, federated schema